david-cortes/cmfrec/README.md

 This also has the side effect of allowing to recommend for users and items for which there is side information but no ratings, although these predictions might not be as high quality.

+For more details on the formulas, see the IPython notebook example.

 ## Instalation

 Package is available on PyPI, can be installed with: